Babbel Review - A Good Resource for Beginners | 2024 (with Product Photos)

-In this Babbel review, I discuss the main features of the Babbel platform and, by discussing what you get for your money, seeks to answer the question being asked by people all over the world who are interested in learning a foreign language - is paying for a subscription with Babbel really worth it?
+In this Babbel review, we will discuss the main features of the Babbel platform and, by discussing what you get for your money, seek to answer the question being asked by people all over the world who are interested in learning a foreign language - is paying for a subscription with Babbel really worth it?

-In a short answer, yes.
+In short, yes.
+All good language learning apps are worth it especially if you plan on traveling soon.
 Babbel teaches you to read, write, listen, and speak in a foreign language, which on paper seems like excellent value taking into account its low prices.

 Each one takes a slightly different approach and teaches languages in new or different ways.

 Babbel’s marketing efforts are obviously proving successful.
-We’ve all heard of it and we are all curious to try it out.
+We’ve all heard of the site and we are all curious to try it out.

 Who Can Use Babbel?

-Babbel is used by language learners of all levels but I would say it is best suited to beginners who are just getting started with learning a new language.
+Babbel is used by language learners of all levels but it is best suited to beginners who are just getting started with learning a new language.

 Babbel’s approach is almost entirely software orientated (with minimal live interaction).
 Unless you are using Babbel Live, all learners receive exactly the same service.

-For this reason, Babbel make their pricing affordable; it is one of the cheaper options for language learners.
+For this reason, Babbel makes its pricing affordable.
+It is one of the cheaper options for language learners.
 In particular, Babbel is an ideal option for people looking to learn vocabulary or receive an overview of grammar.

-Babbel currently provides online language courses in the following 12 languages:
+Babbel currently provides online language courses in the following 14 languages: Spanish, French, German, Italian, Portuguese (Brazilian), Polish, Russian, Dutch, Turkish, Danish, Norwegian, Swedish, Indonesian, and English

 Babbel App Features

-I tested Babbel on both the desktop and mobile app.
-As any Babbel review will tell you, both forms are pretty similar to Duolingo (another language learning app we’ve all heard of and often compare to Babbel due to the similarities).
+The following review is based on the Babbel experience on both the desktop and mobile app.
+As any Babbel review will tell you, both forms are pretty similar to Duolingo (another language-learning app we’ve all heard of and often compare to Babbel due to the similarities).

-Like Duolingo, there is a lot of emphasis on its visual aspects - bright colours and strong branding.
+Like Duolingo, there is a lot of emphasis on its visual aspects - bright colors and strong branding.
 It’s for this reason that Babbel is very popular with visual learners.

-There are a number of features on the Babbel dashboard that I like.
+There are a number of features on the Babbel dashboard that are very positive.
 You can track your activity, log your linguistic achievements, set weekly goals and take part in Babbel challenges with other language learners.

-However, there is one new feature in particular on the Babbel app that I really do thing takes it to the next level and sets is apart from its competitors.
+However, there is one new feature in particular on the Babbel app that takes it to the next level and sets it apart from its competitors.